paulmojicatech/native-clipboard/README.md

 ## Features

+- 📋 **Direct Clipboard Access**: Read from and write to the system clipboard
 - 🎯 **Native Gesture Recognition**: Leverages platform-native WebView capabilities
+- 🔄 **Cross-App Support**: Access clipboard content from any app on the device
-- 📋 **Full Context Menu**: Copy, Cut, Paste, and Select All actions
+- 📝 **Full Context Menu**: Copy, Cut, Paste, and Select All actions
 - 🔔 **Event Dispatching**: Get notified when users perform clipboard actions
 - 🌐 **Cross-Platform**: Works on iOS, Android, and Web
 - ⚡ **Zero Configuration**: Works across the entire app without element targeting